Shivank124/Supply-Chain-Analysis/README.md

 # Summary
 Supply Chain Analysis means analyzing various components of a Supply Chain to understand how to improve the effectiveness of the Supply Chain to create more value for customers.
 I hope you liked this article on Supply Chain Analysis using Python.
 # Note:
-I order to view the plotly figures paste the notebook link in of github to https://nbviewer.org/.
+I order to view the plotly figures paste the notebook link of github to https://nbviewer.org/.